-Although there is a very wide selection of traditional balsa model airplane kits available, and an even wider selection of ARF ones, nowadays however it's quite normal for model planes to be constructed from foam; typically most electric powered RTF (Ready to Fly) rc airplanes are made this way and in the last few years there has been a huge surge in the number and variety of foam rc airplanes available.
+Although there is a very wide selection of traditional balsa model airplane kits available, and an even wider selection of ARF ones, nowadays however it's quite normal for model rc planes to be constructed from foam.
+Most electric powered RTF (Ready to Fly) rc airplanes are made this way and in the last few years there has been a huge surge in the number and variety of foam planes available.

-Foam airplanes are very convenient and are cheaper to buy, simply because manufacturing costs are lower.
-The type of foam used in model airplane construction is very durable and so the plane can withstand bumps and knocks greater than a balsa/ply airplane can.
-For these reasons foam rc airplanes are very popular with newcomers to the radio control flying hobby.
+Foam rc planes are very convenient and are cheaper to buy than balsa ones, simply because manufacturing costs are lower.
+The type of foam typically used in model airplane construction is very durable and so the plane can withstand bumps and knocks greater than a balsa/ply airplane can.
+For these reasons foam rc airplanes are very popular as beginner rc airplanes.

 The downside to 'foamies' is that because foam is a relatively soft material, it's easily damaged by careless handling.
 The so-called hanger rash is a common issue with foam planes!

 Not all RTFs are foam, or electric.
 There are traditionally constructed glow plug powered ones out there too, for example the Alpha Trainer DSM2 and NexStar Select 46 both shown below: